kabarton62/NetworkingLabs/eth_switch/lab1_practice/README.md

 ```
 sudo tcpdump -i clab-br1
 ```
 10. Next, ssh into h1 and ping from h1 to h2.
 The username/password for h1 through h4 is admin/admin.
 The IP address for h1 is 192.168.1.10 and for h2 is 192.168.1.200.
-See the topology diagram. **Use CTRL C to stop the pings.**
+See the topology diagram. **Use CTRL-C to stop the pings.**
 ```
 ssh admin@172.20.0.21
 h1:~$ ping 192.168.1.200